AnniekHegeman/Seattle-Airbnb-Dataset/README.md

 ## Acknowledgements
-Only a small portion of the dataset is used, the full dataset can be found [here](http://insideairbnb.com/get-the-data.html)
+This dataset is part of Airbnb Inside, and the original source can be found [here](http://insideairbnb.com/get-the-data.html).